NonNavi/Vertex-Render-For-Godot-4/README.md

  Vertex rendering reimplemented for Godot 4

  ## How to use
+ Extract the *addons* folder and add it to your project, once the files are added, go to *ProjectSettings > Plugins* and enable *VertexRenderer*, once this is done reload your project.

+ Inside "res://addons/VertexRenderer/shader/" you'll find *vertex_shader.gdshaderinc* alongside sample shaders to get you an idea in how to implement your own shaders, you can also check out
+ *vertex_shader.gdshaderinc* to see the what definitions might suit your needs.

  The plugin should automatically add the shader globals necessary for the shader include to work, as well as the Singleton.<br>
  When adding the plugin reload the scene, this will reload the Script used for gathering the lighting information.